SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ```

 Negative
-: Note that by default, AsyncAPI document downloaded from the Event Portal contains "id" reference for each event, schema, and field references in the document.
-Due to an open bug in the code generator, the `$id` field adversely affects the code generation.
-For now, we will remove the `$id` references in the document by editing the AsyncAPI document.

-To accomplish this, you can use the following command in the terminal.
+: To work-around an issue in the AsncAPI code generator, the `$id` fields need to be removed.
+You can use the following command in the terminal to accomplish this.
 `sed -i '/$id:/d' ProcessPayment.yaml`

+#### *Code Generation*

 🚀 Our AsyncAPI document is now ready to generate the actual code so go over to your terminal and enter the command in the code snippet below.